What is fibreglass matting?

 An approval from Lloyds demonstrates that your product conforms to recognised industry quality standards, International Conventions and/or the LR Rules, through a process of independent design review, extensive sample testing and verification of production controls.

-What’s the best weight for GRP roofing?
+What’s the best weight of fibreglass for GRP roofing?

 Fibreglass matting is sold in many different weights.
 100gm and 225gm mats are more commonly used in other liquid roofing systems, like Fibrecoat where only a light reinforcement is needed.
-For standard GRP roofing systems like Fibrelast 450gm and 600gm matting are the only two weights you’ll need to worry about.
+For polyester based GRP roofing systems like Fibrelast 450gm and 600gm matting are the only two weights you’ll need to worry about.